1. CITIZEN PHILOSOPHY

-I think that it is partly because of these drawbacks, and also because of a declining role of the Christian Church in modern society, that there has been so much popular interest in subjects like occultism and the hybrid “mind, body, spirit” trend celebrated in bookshops and alternative organisations.
-People so often do want a sense of meaning, and they are surely entitled to that, but they get fed with the license of consumerism and contrivance.
+Partly because of these drawbacks, there has been much popular interest in subjects like occultism and the hybrid “mind, body, spirit” trend celebrated online, in bookshops, and via alternative organisations.
+People so often do want a sense of meaning; they are surely entitled to that.
+Sadly, they are fed with the license of consumerism and contrivance.

-There are many things at issue in this complex situation, and academic philosophy is not answering the questions satisfactorily, if at all.
-Nor is the so-called new age of spiritual vision that has been aired in the alternative media.
+There are many things at issue in this complex situation.
+Academic philosophy is not answering the questions satisfactorily, if at all.
+Nor is the so-called new age of spiritual vision aired so monotonously in the alternative media.
 Nor is the Christian Church.
-Nor are the politicians and bureaucrats penetrating the surface of routine to what is often most needed but which instead gets neglected.
+Nor are the politicians and bureaucrats penetrating the surface of routine to what is often most needed but which instead suffers neglect.

 "After a long period of relative calm, there has been a dramatic upsurge in philosophical interest in citizenship since the early 1990s" (Dominique Leydet, Citizenship, Stanford Encyclopaedia of Philosophy).
 Of course, that upsurge relates to the academic sector, which very often mounts a cordon against citizen views.
 Not so many generations ago, citizenship was restricted to males, as in the Encyclopédie (1753) of Diderot and D'Alembert.
-Today, an unprivileged male citizen still has no standing in the academic quarter, especially in the absence of qualifications.
-The unofficial caste system is formidable, and injurious to citizen wellbeing.
+Today, unprivileged male citizens may rarely achieve standing in the academic quarter.
+The unofficial caste system can be formidable, indeed potentially injurious to citizen wellbeing.

 "We can almost fear that the public intellectual is an endangered species" (Taylor, art. cit.).
 Fashionable causes and narrow specialism are here viewed as hazards.
 There are certainly many distracting fashions, including suppressive Wikipedia trolls who spell the death of intellectuality for citizens.

-In stating my disposition to a citizen philosophy, one of the factors I am indicating is independence from establishment modes, but a simultaneous avoidance of the “alternative” confusion that is now widespread.
-Viable philosophy is a discipline of the mind (and body), and great care has to be taken in distinguishing such due priorities from entertainments, superstition, cults, commercial mysticism, relativism, and nihilism.
+In stating my disposition to a citizen philosophy, one of the factors I am indicating is independence from establishment modes, and a simultaneous avoidance of the “alternative” confusion now widespread.
+Viable philosophy is a discipline of the mind (and body).
+Great care has to be taken in distinguishing such due priorities from entertainments, superstition, cults, commercial mysticism, relativism, and nihilism.

 In 1984, and while studying at Cambridge University Library, I wrote Meaning in Anthropos: Anthropography as an interdisciplinary science of culture (1991).
-That preliminary annotated book was self-published, as I knew there would be no commercial interest in such a non-commercial work, and an academic publisher being out of the question on grounds of exclusivist protocol.
-I have since prudently retreated to the "philosophy of culture" category, as the academic world prefers an elitist conception of science.
-Yet the fact is that my book was conceived as a citizen interdisciplinary science in the face of philosophical relativism, cultural materialism, new age illiteracy, and the academic caste system.
+That preliminary annotated book was self-published.
+I knew there would be no commercial interest in such a non-commercial work.
+An academic publisher was out of the question on grounds of exclusivist protocol.
+I have since retreated to the "philosophy of culture" category; the academic world prefers an elitist conception of science, frowning upon aliens.
+The fact is that my book was conceived as a citizen interdisciplinary science in the face of philosophical relativism, cultural materialism, new age illiteracy, and the academic caste system.
 The conceptualism has since expanded, not being limited to any doctrinaire format.
 See also Philosophical Anthropography (2011).

-On this website, my citizen version of philosophy (and anthropography) includes analysis of social problems such as crime and yob delinquency (article 5 on this site), and also the related hazard of drug use (article 11).
+On this website, my citizen version of philosophy (and anthropography) includes analysis of social problems such as crime and yob delinquency (article 5 on this site).
+Also the related hazard of drug use (article 11).
 I have for long been concerned with ecological matters (article 3 on this site).
-In some backward sectors, the problem of commercial mysticism is appended to ecological interests (article 13), and there are related drawbacks in this “new spirituality” zone that require attention (articles 10 and 12).
+In some backward sectors, the problem of commercial mysticism is appended to ecological interests (article 13).
+There are related drawbacks in this “new spirituality” zone that require attention (articles 10 and 12).